wp-plugins/wp-search-live/README.txt

 == Description ==

 WP Live Search is a search plugin for WordPress that returns results as the user types for what they are looking.
-It supports posts, pages, and custom post types.
+It supports posts, pages and custom post types.

 This is very much a working prototype, so please log any issues you find on the Github repo below.

 [https://github.com/bearded-avenger/wp-live-search](https://github.com/bearded-avenger/wp-live-search)

-WP REST API plugin required!

 Add the shortcode `[wp_live_search]` to a page or something.
 There's a few shortcode attributes that you can use, and are as follows:

-type=“”
+type=""
 Your choices are `posts` or `pages`.
 Defaults to `posts`.

-placeholder=“”
+You can also pass `type,type` to search multiple post types.
+For example type="recipes,books"

+multi=""
+By default this is turned off.
+Set this to true only if you're using multiple post types above.

+placeholder=""
 The text displayed in the input.
 Defaults to `Search...`.

-results=“”
+results=""
 The text displayed for the results.
 Defaults to `entries found`.

-target=“”
+number=""
+Total search result to return.
+Default is 20

+compact="true"
+Makes a tiny WP Live Search for use in header widgets and such

+target=""
 An optional target UL parent to send the search results to.
-Example target="#someotherdiv".
+Example `target="#someotherdiv"`.

 == Installation ==